kovidgoyal/calibre/src/calibre/manual/conversion.rst

 TXT input supports a number of options to differentiate how paragraphs are detected.

-    :guilabel:`Auto`
+    :guilabel:`Paragraph Style: Auto`
-        Analyzes the text file and attempts to determine how paragraphs are defined.
+        Analyzes the text file and attempts to automatically determine how paragraphs are defined.
+This option will generally work fine, if you achieve undesirable results try one of the manual options.

-    :guilabel:`Treat each line as a paragraph`
+    :guilabel:`Paragraph Style: Single`
         Assumes that every line is a paragraph::

             This is the first.
             This is the second.
             This is the third.

-    :guilabel:`Assume print formatting`
+    :guilabel:`Paragraph Style: Print`
         Assumes that every paragraph starts with an indent (either a tab or 2+ spaces).
 Paragraphs end when the next line that starts with an indent is reached::